vmware/versatile-data-kit/specs/vep-2272-complete-data-job-configuration-persistence/README.md

 [DataJobMonitorCron.watchJobs()](https://github.com/vmware/versatile-data-kit/blob/main/projects/control-service/projects/pipelines_control_service/src/main/java/com/vmware/taurus/service/monitoring/DataJobMonitorCron.java#L84).
 By using [Scheduler Lock](https://github.com/lukas-krecan/ShedLock), we can achieve an active-passive pattern across the Control Service instances.
 In simpler terms, only one instance of the Control Service will be able to synchronize Cron Jobs at any given time.
+The process will be executed with a fixed period between invocations, where the period will be configurable and the appropriate one will be determined during the implementation.

 The overall purpose of this process is to iterate through the data job deployment configurations stored in the database and determine whether the corresponding Cron Job in Kubernetes is synchronized and up to date.
 If the Cron Job is not